zackowens18/k8s-homelab/README.md

 This repo is all of the giops for my internal kubernetes home lab using talos linux.
 This repo is consumed by Flux CD to install/upgrade Flux and all other dependencies for my cluster.

+# Talos scripts

+Talos scripts are located at  `/scripts`.
+All scripts are meant to be ran out of the root of this Git Repository.
+All scripts can be ran with --help flag to get full usage of each script.

+The first script intialize cluster called `intialize_cluster.sh`.
+This script create the configuration files like talosconfig, kubeconfig, and the full controlplane.yaml files.
+These files need to be stored securely and not checked into git.

+TODO - patch_cluster.sh
+TODO - destroy_cluster.sh
 ## Pre requisites

 - A valid kubeconfig to setup a cluster on this